 For students ages 13+

 Genetic mapping is making treatment more individualized than ever.
 Step into the brave new world in which genetic science can identify, and in many cases treat, diseases such as addiction, Alzheimer’s, bipolar disorder, even acne.
 If you are interested in pre-med or STEM, this course is a must.

 Biomedical Engineering: Solving the Body’s Problems Through Technology

 Can biotechnology increase our lifespan?
 Can it make our bodies more functional?
 Can it heal previously untreatable conditions?
 Delve into the exciting world of biomedical engineering.
 Learn about current advances and future potentials—everything from artificial limbs to implantable devices.
 Think like an engineer for the body.
-Taught through engaging videos by Rochester professors and supplemented by live sessions with University mentors.

 Why is healthcare a political hot button?

 Is healthcare a right or a privilege?
 Why are attempts to reform the U.S. system so controversial?
 Dive into the politics.
 Learn the history, types of plans and even take a stab at designing a healthcare program yourself.
 If you’re interested in pre-med or careers in healthcare, this course is for you.

 - Online courses are available throughout the year — pick a subject that fits your passion and your schedule

 - Suitable for high school students ages 13 and up — so you can start exploring your interests early on